huynet/lint/README.md

 ``yarn add husky lint-staged``

-In `package.json`, add this config in to run eslint every time you `commit`:
+In `package.json`, add this config in to run eslint every time you `commit`: Once again, we execute `prettier` after `eslint`.
+It's called `prettier` for a reason, right?

 ```
 "lint-staged": {
     "**/*.js": [
         "eslint --fix",
+        "prettier --write"
         "git add"
     ]
 },